natelistrom/natelistrom.github.io/_posts/2022-12-07-anecdote-reflection.md

 In Steven Spielberg's 1993 film, _Jurassic Park_, the anecdote is a series of events surrounding the main characters' exploration and subsequent escape from the doomed theme park.
 Audiences ride along with the characters as they encounter different dinosaurs and overcome obstacles, first anticipating the terrifying moment when things will go wrong and then wondering how the main characters will survive.

-The reflection is that, having endured the ordeal and escaped, Dr. Grant has learned to embrace the chaos and uncertainty of the future (metaphorically represented by children), which cannot &mdash; and should not &mdash; be totally controlled.
+The reflection is that, having endured the ordeal and escaped, Dr. Grant has learned to embrace the chaos and uncertainty of the future (metaphorically represented by his relationship to children), which cannot &mdash; and should not &mdash; be totally controlled.

 In Glass' nonfiction radio work, the moment of reflection could be explicit and non-narrative.
 Literally, "this is what the events taught me."
 When applied to fiction, the moment of reflection is almost always implied, folded into the narrative itself.
 It's what story theorists call the "thematic argument," the claim that the story asks its audience to consider.